gauravpurohit28/Lumen/README.md

 # Lumen

-Insight uses gemini 1.5 pro to answer questions based on what you see and hear, and it remembers those memories for you.
+Lumen uses gemini 1.5 pro to answer questions based on what you see and hear, and it remembers those memories for you.

 check demo on [here](https://twitter.com/advaitpaliwal/status/1779697730526310521)